nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Words in `UPPER_CASE` are the parameters.
 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.
-> * The order of parameters is fixed.

 ### Viewing help : `help`
 Format: `help`